-Overall, the site was well managed during the period under review with no erosion, slumping or cracking observed on either the cap or batters, and no sign of exposed refuse.
+Overall, the site was well managed during the period under review with no erosion or slumping observed on either the cap or batters, and no sign of exposed refuse.
+Some minor cracking was noted on the cap but this did not get worse through the monitoring period.

-There were a couple of minor issues noted in regards to site management during the 2018-2019 monitoring period.
-Blackberry and gorse were noted growing in drains, and in other areas general vegetation was found to be quite thick throughout the drains.
-Re-vegetating gorse was also noted over the cap and throughout the site, along with self-sown wildling pines sprouting on the cap.
+There were a couple of minor issues noted in regards to site management during the 2019-2020 monitoring period.
+Self-sown wilding pines were again noted sprouting on the cap, along with patches of blackberry.
 NPDC was reminded that regular weed control was required to maintain cap integrity and ensure free stormwater drainage from the cap area.
 Air monitoring did not detect any methane or hydrogen sulphide emissions at the site, and no dust or odour issues were found.